sebagun/MpInstallmentsCalculator/README.md

 Changelog
 ---------

+* 1.2.1 - Converts item prices in dollars to local currency
 * 1.2.0 - Display a badge on MercadoLibre's product pages and automatically put the item price.
 Minor UI tweaks.
 * 1.1.0 - Support for seller's custom promotions.
 Graphical/usability improvements.
 * 1.0.2 - Compatible with Opera 11.60 and 12.00